biocore/qurro/README.md

 Qurro is still being developed, so backwards-incompatible changes might occur.
-If you have any bug reports, feature requests, questions, or if you just want to yell at me then feel free to
+If you have any bug reports, feature requests, questions, or if you just want to yell at me, then feel free to
 [open an issue](https://github.com/biocore/qurro/issues) in this repository!

 ## Demos